microsoft/onnxruntime/docs/PyOp.md

 ## Design Overview
 The feature can be found under [onnxruntime/core/language_interop_ops](../onnxruntime/core/language_interop_ops).
-All Python C API dependent code are compiled into a dynamic linked library named pywrapper.
-Before calling into Python script, pywrapper will convert onnxruntime tensor(s) to numpy(s), which is converted back when completed.
 <p>Here is a chart illustrating the calling sequence:
 <pre>
 onnxruntime                        python capi                         script